how-to

 How to Do Crypto Accounting for Companies With a Native Token background

-Crypto accounting has moved from a niche role to a core function in Web3 startups, protocols, foundations, and crypto native businesses.
+Crypto accounting has moved from a niche role to a core function in Web3

 Below is a practical checklist of what actually helps you break in.

-1. Stop Positioning Yourself as Just an Accountant
+1. Stop positioning yourself as just an accountant

-Strong candidates demonstrate these traits
+Strong candidates usually demonstrate these traits:

 • They are comfortable working with incomplete or messy data